Key Takeaways

 (Hint: It’s not just adding more technology or creating more training decks.)

-It’s also establishing an enablement strategy built for real-world selling that equips reps with the right guidance in the moment, automates low-value tasks, and—crucially—develops their skills through continuous coaching and practice.
+It’s also establishing a sales enablement strategy built for real-world selling that equips reps with the right guidance in the moment, automates low-value tasks, and—crucially—develops their skills through continuous coaching and practice.

-To grow pipeline, hit your numbers, and keep generating revenue in today’s climate, you need to invest in ongoing training and coaching to close your reps’ skill gaps, increase their confidence, and, ultimately, help them become top performers.
+To grow pipeline, hit your numbers, and keep generating revenue today, you need to invest in ongoing training and coaching to close your reps’ skill gaps, increase their confidence, and, ultimately, help them become top performers.

 Breaking down the typical sales velocity formula